 If you’ve worked from home a lot in the past year, you know how important it is to know the hardware and software of your computer or laptop.
 Today, basic computer skills are indispensable for many positions in almost every industry.

-Improve your computer skills with a training that teaches you the basics of working on a laptop.
+Improve your computer skills with training that teaches you the basics of working on a laptop.
 Look for a course that teaches you how to use the most common computer programs like Excel, Word, PowerPoint, and video platforms like Teams and Zoom.

 2. Presentation skills